 WP Media Folder

-Users who wish to navigate through the media library of their WordPress site in the same way as they navigate through a desktop computer should definitely install WP Media Folder plugin.
+Users who wish to navigate through the media library of their WordPress site in the same way as they navigate through a desktop computer should definitely install the WP Media Folder plugin.
 The ability to easily drag and drop files into subfolders and folders will help you to save plenty of your valuable time.
 Moreover, you will even be able to navigate, filter, and create folders in a matter of a few seconds if you are using this plugin.

 It is significant to remember that the WP Media Folder plugin actually relies on the native WordPress media library.
-This means that users who uninstall this plugin do not face the risk of losing any media contents.
+This means that users who uninstall this plugin do not face the risk of losing any media content.
 In fact, moving files from one destination to another is also simple because the links will remain unaltered no matter what.
-This plugin is compatible with a number of plugins, which relies on the WordPress media library including Woocommerce.
+This plugin is compatible with a number of plugins, which rely on the WordPress media library including Woocommerce.